Edward Gaylord Bourne: Biography

 Edward Gaylord Bourne was born in Strykersville, New York on June 24, 1860.
 He was educated at Yale, graduating in 1883 with high honors.
 He taught at Adelbert College, Cleveland from 1888 to 1895 when he became a professor of history at Yale.
 Bourne is considered one of the founders of Latin American history as a field in the United States.
 The publication of his Spain in America (1904), was "a major landmark in the development of the field," which "gave a lucid synthesis of the institutional life of Spanish America, ranging also through economic, social, and cultural developments...."
 In an assessment of Bourne's work, Charles Gibson and Benjamin Keen state that "He may justifiably be termed the first scientific historian of the United States to view the Spanish colonial process dispassionately and thereby to escape the conventional Anglo-Protestant attitudes of outraged or tolerant disparagement."

-He married Annie Thomson Nettleton on July 17, 1895, and they had three children.
+He married Annie Thomson Nettleton on July 17, 1895, and they had five children.

 Bourne died in New Haven, Connecticut on February 24, 1908, and was buried at Grove Street Cemetery.